ibm-cloud-docs/virtualization/can-i-manage-multiple-virtuozzo-hardware-nodes-single-interface.md

 2. In the second tab, click **Hardware Nodes > New Hardware Node**
 3. Click **Register**.

-You can now manage both the master and the slave through the same PIM interface.
+You can now manage both the controller and the worker through the same PIM interface.